In today’s post, I want to write what I consider to be the status of the network marketing Industry as of 2018.

 One of the reasons our industry gets a bad name is because people only talk about the big money, yet very few people make big money.

 # 3 Develop Multiple Streams of Income

-Only having one income source is risky, whether that income stream is a job or MLM Company.
+Only having one income source is risky, whether that income stream is a job, traditional business or MLM Company.
 Diversify yourself.
 Pick ONE network marketing company, but do other things as well, such as sell leads, sell training products, sell affiliate products, offer coaching, etc. Build a You, Inc. business.